moiddar/Pushing-SQL-to-its-Limits/README.md

 </tr>
 </table>

 The next step in the process is to create itemset pairs and see how many orders have both product categories in them.
-For example, we would join cool_stuff and pet_shop together to form an itemset {cool_stuf,pet_shop} and then count how many orders have products from both of these categories in them.
+For example, we would join cool_stuff and pet_shop together to form an itemset {cool_stuff,pet_shop} and then count how many orders have products from both of these categories in them.
 In SQL this can get a little difficult but you can do it with a creative approach.
 <br>

 To create the itemsets you take the distinct product categories and join them to themselves.
 You then put these two columns into an array.
 This array, however, will have duplicates in it as when you do the self join you'll end up with things like {cool_stuff,pet_shop} and {pet_shop,cool_stuff} which is the same itemset.
 To get around this you can sort the array alphabetically so that both arrays become {cool_stuff,pet_shop} then take only the distinct arrays.